Skip to main content

 Late Game (20-2 Countries)

-- Holding the #1 country's tokens is nearly mandatory for influence
+• Holding the top-holder seat of any surviving country is nearly mandatory for influence

-- The meta shifts from "who to nuke" to "how to avoid being nuked"
+• The meta shifts from "who to nuke" to "how to avoid being nuked" while staying the top holder of your country

 The Buyback Lottery